CodePlatoon/curriculum_old/week-01/lecture-materials/installfest_ubuntu.md

 Enter name of role to add: <linux-username>
 Shall the new role be a superuser? (y/n) y
 ```
-Create a default database for your new postgres roll
+Create a default database for your new postgres roll.
+This database needs to match your username.
 ```sh
 $ sudo -u postgres createdb <linux-username>
 ```